 Scout Field Guide >

 Getting to Northstar is relatively easy.
 It’s just over a 45-minute drive from Reno-Tahoe International Airport which has 72 daily departures non-stop to 15 cities.
-There are several shuttle services, including the North Lake Tahoe Express which costs $45pp one way.
+There are several shuttle services which can be included in a Northstar Ski Package via Scout.
 If driving from San Francisco, it will take about 3 hours – though longer with weekend traffic and much longer with bad weather.

 If you are keen to explore the Lake Tahoe area, including other ski resorts and towns, it is worth having your own car.
 There are shuttle services, taxis and buses but it may require some connections to get where you are going.